instructure/dockerfiles/ruby-passenger/README.md

 The passenger default is 90.
 You may override this with the `PASSENGER_STARTUP_TIMEOUT` variable.

+## Passenger spawn method (PASSENGER_SPAWN_METHOD)
+The passenger default is "smart".
+You may override this to "direct" if you have a reason to suspect the spawn method is causing problems in your application.

 ## main.d (/usr/src/nginx/main.d/*.conf)
 Additional global configuration settings can be included in the `/usr/src/nginx/main.d/` directory.